 (42) This starkly Modernist, all metal rolling cart folds up quite easily and neatly for moments when it's not in use.
 "Got patina?"
 Yep, it was very useful to its previous owners! (e-mail Jack to start the conversation)

 (43) This Chinese-red Mah Jongg set also folds up easily and neatly, and is in very good condition for being nearly a hundred years old!
-Terrific for any card game as well... (e-mail Jack to start the conversation)
+Terrific for any card game as well...
+At the moment, somewhere in a UPS truck in flyover country...
+SOLD!!

 (44) High-quality crystal lamps with brass/bronze mountings, marked France on the bottom.
 Excellent for the lady's vanity or powder room... (e-mail Jack to start the conversation)